kokitsuyuzaki/TensorLyCV/README.md

 ## Download data

 In `TensorLyCV`, the input data is assumed to be a `Numpy` three-dimensional array saved by `numpy.save`.
-The vaccine tensor data can be downloaded as below.
+The vaccine tensor data can be downloaded below.

 ```bash
 mkdir -p data